Python Tuples Sets

 Method Description

-add() Adds a single element to the set.
+add() Inserts a single item into the set.

 remove() Removes a specific element (raises error if not present).